gluobe/kubernetes-introduction-labs/lab-01/README.md

 # Lab 01 - Minikube

 For these labs we will use [Minikube](https://github.com/kubernetes/minikube) as our Kubernetes environment.
 This is going to run locally on a virtual machine on your laptop.

 Minikube is a tool that makes it easy to run Kubernetes locally.
 Minikube runs a single-node Kubernetes cluster inside a VM on your laptop for users looking to try out Kubernetes or develop with it day-to-day.

 ## Task 0: Installing Minikube

-If you already followed all steps in the prerequisites repo you can skip this step and move to `Task 1`.
+If you already followed all steps in our prerequisites repo you can skip this step and move to `Task 1`.

-If you did not, follow all steps in the [prerequisites repo](https://github.com/gluobe/cloud-native-track-prerequisites/tree/main/prereq-02-minikube)
+If you did not, follow all steps in the [prerequisites repo](https://github.com/gluobe/cloud-native-track-prerequisites/tree/main/prereq-02-minikube).

+Alternativly you can follow the official instructions [here](https://minikube.sigs.k8s.io/docs/start/).

 ## Task 1: Enable Minikube